-- You should not have any immigration issues, which may interfere with your entry into Japan or with your study in Japanese university.
+- You should not have any immigration issues, which may interfere with your entry into Japan or with your study in a Japanese university

-- You will take the examination for Japanese University Admission for International Students (EJU), which is administered by Japanese Student Services Organization
+- You will take the examination for Japanese University Admission for International Students (EJU)

-As for the application, some universities require a personal statement, the result of your Japanese language proficiency test and the result of your TOEFL score.
+As for the application, some universities require a personal statement, the result of your Japanese Language Proficiency Test (JLPT) and the result of your TOEFL score.
 Letters of recommendations are needed based on the university you will be applying to, so check with the university website.

-After you receive a certificate of eligibility from your Japanese university, you will need to visit the Japanese embassy in your home country and bring the following documents:
+After you receive a COE from your Japanese university, you will need to visit the Japanese embassy in your home country and bring the following documents: